During the Great Meteor Procession of February 9, 1913, bright meteors were seen to cross the sky on stately, nearly identical paths.

 On May 1, 1930, 11-year-old Venetia Burney received £5 for naming Pluto, then the solar system’s outermost and newest planet.

-Mount Tambora sent so much crud into the atmosphere that it blocked the sun, leading to what became known as the Year Without a Summer in 1816.
+On April 10, 1815, Mount Tambora sent so much crud into the atmosphere that it blocked the sun.
+What became known as the Year Without a Summer came a year later, in 1816.